 Here's what employers get wrong, and what costs them millions in wage cases: a 1099 form is a tax document, not a legal classification.
 The IRS uses it for tax reporting.
-But the FLSA doesn't care what tax form you got.
-The FLSA cares about the economic reality of your relationship with the employer.
+But the overtime law doesn't care what tax form you got.
+The overtime law cares about the economic reality of your relationship with the employer.

 I've handled dozens of cases where the employer's defense is, "We gave him a 1099, so he's not an employee."
 That's not how the law works.
 The 1099 is irrelevant to the FLSA analysis.

-I covered the full economic reality test in a separate post on independent contractor vs. employee status, but here's how it specifically applies when someone received a 1099:
+I covered the full economic reality test in another post, but here's how it specifically applies when someone received a 1099:

 If you received a 1099 but the employer controlled your work, assigned you to locations, required you to follow procedures, set your hours, or didn't let you work for competitors, that cuts against contractor status.
 The 1099 doesn't override the control test.